 Root canals are one of those things that patients often feel apprehensive about having, but the reality is that most people will find it no more uncomfortable than having a filling.
 Root canals are an excellent preservative dental treatment that can help save an infected tooth when the only other option would be to have it extracted.
 This is something we always strive to prevent.

-Root canals are carried out on teeth that have become infected, or where the central part of the tooth called the pulp has become damaged.
-A root canal treatment will remove the pulp, cleaning out all of the root canals before the tooth is sealed to prevent further infection.
 If the pulp becomes damaged or exposed, then bacteria will be able to enter the pulp and can rapidly multiply, causing infection.
 Without treatment the pulp will eventually die and will continue to decay.
 The bacterial infection won’t cease with the death of the pulp, but will continue to spread throughout the tooth, eventually causing an abscess to form right at the tip of the tooth.
 In fact, it will spread into the surrounding bone and eventually into your entire body, affecting your overall health.

-The pulp is the soft area right at the heart of the tooth and contains all the nerves and blood supply.
-The root canals are located within the roots of the tooth and extend from the tip of the root right into the pulp chamber.
 The root canals also contain blood vessels and other connective tissue responsible for helping to keep the tooth healthy.
 Once a tooth has fully erupted then the nerve is no longer strictly necessary, as all it does is help sense whether something is hot or cold.
 Your newly restored tooth can function perfectly well without the nerves contained in the pulp.

 Typical symptoms of an infected pulp include: